 If you’re looking to buy arable land, consider how you’ll get crops on it in time for hunting season.
 You can plant row crops, such as corn, but most people don’t have the time or resources to do so.
 Leasing to a farmer is an option that provides you with crops and some extra cash.

 If you’ll be hunting natural food sources, ensure the property has plenty for the ducks to choose from.
 In timber, you’ll want hardwoods that produce acorns.
 Puddle ducks routinely feed on duck potato, smartweed and wild rice.
 Sago pondweed is a favorite of puddle ducks and geese.
 Divers, on the other hand, will feed on crustaceans and fish, as well as submerged aquatic vegetation like wild celery.

 Consider Any Renovations

-You’ll have to consider how much work you’ll need to put in before hunting season.
-While some hunting properties are turn key, many are not.
-You should anticipate doing at least maintenance work during the summer and fall to prepare for the opener.
+You’ll want to consider how much work is needed before hunting season arrives.
+While some hunting properties are turnkey, many are not.
+Anticipate doing, at minimum, maintenance work during the summer and fall to prepare for the opener.
 If there are pumps and levees, ensure they’re in good working order.
 Consider how many blinds you’ll need to build and how much, if any, land you’ll need to plant.

-Decide if you’ll want a structure on the property or are content with a camper.
+And finally, decide if you want a structure on the property or are content with a camper.
 There are several inexpensive cabin options that you can erect in a matter of weeks.
 If there is an existing cabin, inspect it and assess how much work, if any, you’ll need to do on it.

-The good thing about buying waterfowl property is you’ll often have the chance to do some deer and small game hunting, too.
+The added perk to buying waterfowl property is you’ll often have the chance to do some deer and small game hunting, too.
 Plus, buying land is a smart investment for you and your family’s future.
 With your own slice of waterfowl property, those 4 a.m. frenzies at the boat launch will seem like ancient history.